-While working with the MySQL database, you do a lot of changes such as insert, update and delete data in the table that may cause table fragmentation.
-As a result, the performance of database server is deteriorated.
-You need to maintain tables periodically to improve the database performance.
+While working with MySQL databases, you do a lot of changes such as data insert, update, and deletion, which may cause table fragmentation.
+As a result, the database server performance is deteriorated.
+To handle this, periodic maintenance is required.

-During the optimization, a read-only lock is added to the table.
-Therefore, you are advised to perform this operation during off-peak hours.
+During the optimization, a read-only lock will be added to target tables.
+Therefore, optimizing tables during off-peak hours is recommended.

-Check: Scan rows to verify that the deleted link is valid.
-This also calculates a key checksum for the rows and verifies this with a calculated checksum for the keys.
+Check: Scan rows to verify that deleted links are valid.
+Alternatively, calculate a key checksum for the rows and verifies the validity using the obtained checksum.

-Quick: Do not scan the rows to check for incorrect links.
+Quick: Do not scan rows or check for incorrect links.

 Fast: Check only tables that have not been closed properly.

-Extended: Look up for all keys for each row.
-This ensures that the table is 100% consistent, but this takes a long time.
+Extended: Search for keywords in each row.
+This ensures that the table is 100% consistent, but takes a long time.

-During the check, a read-only lock is added to the table.
+The CHECK TABLE statement adds a read-only lock to the table.

-Quick: If you use the Quick option, REPAIR TABLE tries to only repair the index files, but not the data files.
+Quick: the quickest repair, which repairs only index files, but not data files.

-Extended: If you use the Extended option, REPAIR TABLE tries to create indexes row by row to repair data files and index files.
+Extended: the slowest repair, which creates indexes row by row to repair data and index files.

-The following uses optimizing table as an example to show how to maintain tables.
+The following uses the Optimize operation as an example to explain how to maintain tables.

 - On the top menu bar, choose Database Management.